 The theatrics of great competition is exhilarating.
-But when I watch these professionals at work, what I’m observing is the final step of a process.
+But when I watch these professionals at work, I’m observing the final step of a process.

 Your favorite NFL team doesn’t just show up on Sunday and run around the field based on a series of gut feelings.
 They are executing plays that were crafted by professionals and executed by design.

-Design is a term that used in various contexts.
-A good architect designs a home with a sense of style, purpose and safety.
+Design is a term that is used in various contexts.
+A good architect designs a home with a sense of style, purpose, and safety.
 A pair of shoes is designed to both provide comfort and project an identity.
 A commercial is designed to communicate and motivate.
-These things don’t just happen, they are the outcome of expertise and experience.
+These things don’t just happen—they are the outcome of expertise and experience.